Skip to Content

 More staked potted plants

-I have a couple of other plants that I’ve staked around the house too.
-Monstera deliciosa plants typically need something to climb, so last year when I repotted mine I stuck a few more bamboo stakes in it.
-This year I’m going to replace them with a big moss pole!
+I have a couple of other plants that I’ve staked around the house, too.
+Monstera deliciosa plants typically need something to climb, so last year when I repotted mine I added a DIY jute moss pole alternative and stuck a few smaller bamboo stakes in, too.

 fiddle leaf fig propagation